Volst/laser-dac/README.md

 **Currently this is in early development.**

-The tools consist of three packages.
+The tools consist of a couple of packages.
 Click on the title for more information.

 ## [`@laser-dac/core`](./packages/core)